Warrington Bank Quay railway station: History

-In 1835 the Grand Junction Railway (GJR) acquired the W&NR making an end-on connection with the Bank Quay branch to expand northwards, using it to connect to the Liverpool and Manchester Railway (L&MR).
+In 1835, the Grand Junction Railway (GJR) acquired the W&NR making an end-on connection with the Bank Quay branch to expand northwards, using it to connect to the Liverpool and Manchester Railway (L&MR).

-First station 1837 to 1868
+First station (1837 to 1868)

-The first Warrington Bank Quay station opened on 4 July 1837 when the GJR formally opened its line from Birmingham Vauxhall to where it connected to the L&MR. (Note: Earlestown station was at the time variously known as Viaduct, Newton Junction or Warrington Junction.)
+The first Warrington Bank Quay station opened on 4 July 1837, when the GJR formally opened its line from Birmingham Vauxhall to where it connected to the L&MR. (Note: Earlestown station was, at the time, variously known as Viaduct, Newton Junction or Warrington Junction.)

 The station was situated to the south of turnpike on the east (Warrington) side of the running lines.
 The turnpike had to be elevated onto a bridge, predictably known as Bank Quay bridge, to enable the end-on connection of the lines.

-There was a platform in front of the station building and two island platforms with four lines running through the station some of which were accessible from platforms on both sides.
-Whishaw (1842) describes the station as having "a booking-office and ladies waiting room...with conveniences detached from the building" on the 'up' side and two small waiting-rooms enclosed under a shed-roof on the 'down' side.
+There was a platform in front of the station building and two island platforms, with four lines running through the station some of which were accessible from platforms on both sides.
+The station was described as having "a booking-office and ladies waiting room...with conveniences detached from the building" on the up side and two small waiting-rooms enclosed under a shed-roof on the down side.
 (Note: Down trains usually headed away from the major conurbation, usually London, some railway companies ran 'up' to their headquarters location.
 In this case 'up' trains were southbound towards Birmingham.)

 The station had goods facilities to the north of the turnpike on both sides of the running lines.
 There were further freight facilities to the south of the station on the east side.

-The station handled all the long-distance trains, station continued to be used for local passenger and goods services until 1839 when all passenger services were transferred to Bank Quay.
+The station handled all the long-distance trains, Warrington Dallam Lane station continued to be used for local passenger and goods services until 1839, when all passenger services were transferred to Bank Quay.

-In 1842 the station staff consisted of a superintendent, two clerks, a manager, three porters, one policeman, four shuntsmen, four coke and water fillers, one coach-greaser, and two gate-porters.

-In 1846 the GJR amalgamated with others to form the London and North Western Railway (L&NWR).
+In 1842, the station staff consisted of a superintendent, two clerks, a manager, three porters, one policeman, four shuntsmen, four coke and water fillers, one coach-greaser, and two gate-porters.
+In 1846, the GJR amalgamated with others to form the London and North Western Railway (LNWR).